 The J.P.
 Morgan Corporate Challenge will be scored using a chip scoring system.
-Each runner number will have a timing chip affixed to the back.
+Each race number will have a timing chip affixed to the back.
 Official timing for team scoring purposes begins when the participant crosses the start mat.

 The company captain will determine the composition of the male, female and mixed teams representing his/her company